sdarre/hexc/README.md

 * Implement conversion to and from ASCII
 * Implement the ability to feed text files as input
 * Figure out some better way to implement HexToBin (I know it's ugly)
-* Raise upper limit on conversion from decimal to hexadecimal and vice versa
+* Raise limit on BinToDec and HexToDec